Advanced WordPress optimization

 WordPress core

-PHP is the coding language that WordPress is built upon along with HTML, CSS, and JavaScript.
-Make sure your site is running the latest version of PHP that your plugins and theme can support.
-View the following article for instructions on how to update your site's PHP version:
+PHP is the coding language that WordPress is built upon, so you need to make sure your site is running the latest version of PHP that your plugins and theme are able to support.
+View this article for instructions on updating your site's PHP version.

 Plugins and themes

-You should also make sure you’re using the latest version for each of your plugins and themes.
+Your theme and all plugins should also be using their latest version.
 While WordPress will notify you of any new plugin and theme versions, there are a few things you will need to remember:

 View the following articles for instructions on updating your WordPress plugins and themes: